Rest To Be Your Best Self

 The pastor's convention is a very popular bi-annual event in our fellowship and many people anticipate this event.
 A variety of pastors, missionaries and ministers from all around the world are given opportunities to speak, share updates on their ministries, and give an onward vision for the fellowship.

-There are a series of six services over a three day period and my husband was due to be a song leader for two of the services.
+The pastor's convention consists of six services over a three day period and my husband was due to be a song leader for two of the services.
 So it was nice I could go and support him.

 As the service appeared to be closing, I felt it was time for me to scoot out, so I grabbed my purse and headed to our room which was located within the same building.
 Once inside our room, I couldn't get my dress off fast enough!
 I flung it on a chair and climbed my weary body into bed, nylons, slip and all.